 Any such project requires the approval of the appropriate member of the Executive Team prior to any commitment being entered into.
-Such approval shall be dependent upon the relevant Executive Team member being able to demonstrate that eligible matching funds are available and that the project is financially viable.
-It must also follow the SFC's ESF guidance prior to commencing.
+Such approval shall be dependent upon the relevant Executive Team member being able to demonstrate that eligible match funding is available and that the project is financially viable.
+It must also follow the SFC's ESF guidance prior to commencement.

-Individual applications for funds in excess of £150,000 shall be the subject of a report by the Principal to the Commercial & International Committee which will set out, amongst other things, the potential risks generated by the project.
+Individual applications for funds, in excess of £150,000 shall be the subject of a report by the Principal to the Corporate Development Committee which will set out, amongst other things, the potential risks generated by the project.
 If the College sub-contracts such work to external providers, the relevant Executive Team member shall ensure that:

-- this is on the basis of a written contract which allows for full audit access to detailed records, - appropriate monitoring procedures are in place to ensure that the provision is of suitable quality and the outputs are achieved, - payment/s is/are only made against detailed invoices.
+- This is on the basis of a written contract which allows for full audit access to detailed record keeping; - Appropriate monitoring procedures are in place to ensure that the provision is of suitable quality and the outputs are achieved; and - Payment/s is/are only made against detailed supplier invoices.